ricmmartins/apache-guacamole-azure/README.md

 ## Apache Guacamole on Azure Architecture

 The drawing below refers to the suggested architecture.
 This architecture includes a public load balancer that receives external accesses and directs them to two virtual machines in the web layer.
-The web layer communicates with the data layer where we have a MySQL database responsible for store login information, accesses and connections.
+The web layer communicates with the data layer where we have a MySQL database responsible for storing login information, accesses, and connections.

 ![azure-architecture.png](images/azure-architecture.png)

-The [Availability Set](https://docs.microsoft.com/en-us/azure/virtual-machines/availability#availability-sets) guarantees a 99.95% SLA for virtual machines and using Azure Database for MySQL, a highly available, scalable, managed database as a service guarantees a [99.99% SLA](https://docs.microsoft.com/en-us/azure/mysql/concepts-high-availability).
+The [Availability Set](https://docs.microsoft.com/en-us/azure/virtual-machines/availability#availability-sets) guarantees a 99.95% SLA for virtual machines and using Azure Database for MySQL, a highly available, scalable, managed database as service guarantees a [99.99% SLA](https://docs.microsoft.com/en-us/azure/mysql/concepts-high-availability).

 ## Prerequisites

-* I recommend use the Bash environment in [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).
-If you prefer run on your own Windows, Linux or MacOs, [install](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) the Azure CLI to run referenced commands.
+* I recommend using the Bash environment in [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).
+If you prefer to run on your own Windows, Linux, or macOS, [install](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) the Azure CLI to run referenced commands.

 [![launch-cloud-shell.png)](images/launch-cloud-shell.png)](http://shell.azure.com/)